-14 1.
-Biomedical engineers are developing an insulin pump for diabetics.
-2 11 To do this, it is important to understand how insulin is cleared from the - body after a meal.
-The concentration of insulin at any time t is described by the equation $\vec{C} = C0 \text{ e}^{-30t/m}$ where C0 is the initial concentration of insulin, t is the time in minutes, and m is the mass of the person in kg.
+14 Biomedical engineers are developing an insulin pump for diabetics.
+To do this, it is important to understand how insulin is cleared from the body after a meal.
+The concentration of insulin at any time t is described by the equation C = C0 e-30t/m where C0 is the initial concentration of insulin, t is the time in minutes, and m is the mass of the person in kg.
 Write a script that will graphically show how the weight of the person influences the time for insulin to be cleared from the body.
-It will show in a 2×1 subplot the concentration of insulin for two subjects, one who weighs 120 pounds, and one who weighs 300 pounds.
+It will show in a 2 × 1 subplot the concentration of insulin for two subjects, one who weighs 120 pounds, and one who weighs 300 pounds.
 For both, the time should increment from 0 to 4 minutes in steps of 0.1 minute, and the initial concentration should be 85.
 The concentration over time will be shown in each subplot, and the weight of the person should be in the title.
 The conversion factor is 1 pound = 0.4536 kg.
 In order to better compare, use consistent axes for both plots.
-2. Sales (in millions) from two different divisions of a company for the four quarters of 2006 are stored in vector variables, for example, div1 $= [4.2 \ 3.8 \ 3.7 \ 3.8];$ $div2 = [2.5 \ 2.7 \ 3.1 \ 3.3];$ Using subplot, show side-by-side the sales figures for the two divisions.
-What kind of graph shows this in the best way?
+Sales (in millions) from two different divisions of a company for the four quarters of 2006 are stored in vector variables, for example, div1 = [4.2 3.8 3.7 3.8]; 2 What kind of graph shows this in the best way?
 Why?
 In one graph, compare the two divisions.
-What kind of graph shows this in the best 15 way?
+What kind of graph shows this in the best way?
 Why?
-2 15 1.
-For the following matrices A, B, and C: A B C 2 1 4 2 1 3 3 2 5 3 2 1 5 6 4 1 2 360 Which are symmetric?
+15 1.
+For the following matrices A, B, and C: A B C 14 213 325 32 156 412 360 Which are symmetric?
 For all square matrices, give their trace.
 Give the result of 3A.
 Give the result of AC.
 Are there any other matrix multiplications that can be performed?
 If so, list them.
-2. Given the following matrices: A B C 321 2 100 052 1 010 Perform the following MATLAB operations, if they can be done.
+2. Given the following matrices: A B C 3 2 1 2 100 0 5 2 1 0 10 1 0 3 3 0 0 1 Perform the following MATLAB operations, if they can be done.
 If not, explain why.
-A B A B B A B A I+A A.I A. 1 trace(A) 16 1.
-Write a function issquare that will receive an array argument, and will 2 10 return 1 for true if it is a square matrix, or 0 for false if it is not. - 2.
-Write a function mydiag that will receive an array argument, and will return a vector consisting of the main diagonal (without using the built- in diag function) in diag function).
+A B B A I +A A .
+I trace(A) 2 10 write a function issquare that will receive an array argument, and will return 1 for true if it is a square matrix, or 0 for false if it is not.
+Write a function mydiag that will receive an array argument, and will ۷ return a vector consisting of the main diagonal (without using the built- in diag function).